(Updated on July 29, 2021)

-This inadequate fuel mixture will cause a very strange gas smell to form.
+This rich fuel mixture will result in your car smelling like gas inside (and outside) the car.
 It should be noticeable after the engine has been running for a couple of minutes.

-When you are driving your vehicle and stepping on the gas pedal, you may notice the vehicle jerking or hesitating as you accelerate.
+When you are driving your vehicle and stepping on the gas pedal, you may notice the vehicle jerking or hesitating as you accelerate or simply refuses to accelerate.
 In worse situations, the vehicle will die altogether if you continue to give it gas under these conditions.